Kyriosity/use-dev/README+/decisions/README+/think_in_tasks/README.md

 The story has much reverted the _Lazy Loading_ - it's not crucial to delay tasks but to complete them as much as possible earlier and in the background, and then smoothly render results on demand.

-It doesn't matter if you "pre-load" a dozen things, of which only one will be selected by the user (e.g. a next wizard page dependent on differing paths).
+It doesn't matter if you "pre-load" a dozen things, of which only one will be selected by the user (e.g., a next wizard page dependent on differing paths).
 Compare this to maintaining gross warehouses for a single well-founded purpose: to deliver goods within a day on customer orders.

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>⚛️</sup> <sub> There are at least three: main, math, and video.</sub>\
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:video_game:</sup> <sub>Assumed: usual office, browsers, business applications, and dev environments (not high-performance servers, top games, video processing or mining).</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>:video_game:</sup> <sub>Assumed: usual office, browsers, business applications, and dev environments (not high-performance servers, top games, video processing, or mining).</sub>

 **Eco-harmful?** Let's consider it when most blockchain mining farms are shut down.